VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Introduction

-\textbf{Our Approach.} We introduce \tool, a novel approach that addresses these limitations by weaving together broken semantics into an accurate representation and extracting a complete vulnerability context.
-Armed with this complete vulnerability context, \tool guides LLM through a grounded, step-by-step reasoning process to effectively detect vulnerabilities.
-To address \textbf{Limitation 1}, \tool constructs an enhanced unified dependency graph (UDG) by unifying control flow, data dependency, and call graphs from Joern, and enhancing them with neuro-symbolic strategies.
-This strategy integrates deterministic syntax-directed constraints with LLM-based semantic inference, thereby mitigating static analysis inaccuracies and providing a more reliable foundation for vulnerability context extraction.
-To address \textbf{Limitation 2}, \tool extracts a holistic vulnerability context from the enhanced UDG by extracting and integrating both explicit and implicit contexts, thereby capturing a complete vulnerability context without introducing excessive noise.
-To address \textbf{Limitation 3}, \tool employs a meta-prompting framework~\cite{zhang2023meta, suzgun2024meta} that steers LLM reasoning using expert-defined, vulnerability type specific guidelines.
-This structure forces the LLM to move beyond superficial pattern matching to explicit, step-by-step deduction based on the holistic context.
+\textbf{Our Approach.} We introduce \tool, a novel approach driven by a single guiding principle that \emph{accurate vulnerability detection requires both complete vulnerability context and structured, vulnerability-aware reasoning over that context.} All design choices in \tool follow from this principle.
+To address \textbf{Limitation 1}, \tool first constructs an enhanced unified dependency graph (UDG) by unifying control flow, data dependency, and call graphs from a static analysis tool, and enhancing them via a neuro-symbolic strategy that integrates deterministic syntax-directed constraints with LLM-based semantic inference.
+This repairs precisely those semantic relationships that are critical for vulnerability context extraction yet beyond the reach of scalable static analysis tools.
+Building on this enhanced representation, \tool then extracts a holistic vulnerability context by integrating both explicit and implicit contexts, capturing complete information without introducing excessive noise.
+To address \textbf{Limitation 2}, \tool employs a meta-prompting framework~\cite{zhang2023meta, suzgun2024meta} that steers LLM reasoning using expert-defined, vulnerability type specific guidelines.
+This structure forces the LLM to move beyond superficial pattern matching to explicit, step-by-step deduction grounded in the holistic context.
 Finally, \tool aggregates results from multiple query rounds via majority voting to ensure detection robustness.